le717/PatchIt/Documentation/CONTRIBUTING.md

 * Because of the colored shell text added in V1.0.1 Stable, **PatchIt!** is a Windows-only application.

-* Sometime in the V1.1.0 Stable development, a wrapper for JrMasterModelBuilder's **[JAM Extractor](https://github.com/JrMasterModelBuilder/JAM-Extractor)** will be added for extraction and recompressing of *LEGO.JAM*.
+* Sometime in the development of V1.1.0 Stable a wrapper for JrMasterModelBuilder's **[JAM Extractor](https://github.com/JrMasterModelBuilder/JAM-Extractor)** will be added for extraction and recompressing of *LEGO.JAM*.
 A [custom build](https://github.com/le717/JAM-Extractor) of the JAM Extractor will be used for this purpose, unless the changes made are merged into the original version.
 Either way, you will need to download *JAMExtractor.py* and place it in the root **PatchIt!** folder so everything will load.